ncbi/cxx-toolkit/pages/ch_cmconfig.md

 -   **NCBI_resources**(list of resource files) – adds Windows resource files to the target.

 -   **NCBI_requires**(list of components) – adds requirements.
 If a requirement is not met, the target will be excluded from the build automatically.
-Note that it acts recursively through project dependencies, in the sense that if project A has “NCBI_requires(X)” and project B has “NCBI_uses_toolkit_libraries(A)” and X is not met, then project B won't be attempted to build.
+Note that it acts recursively through project dependencies, in the sense that if project A has "NCBI_requires(X)" and project B has "NCBI_uses_toolkit_libraries(A)" and X is not met, then project B won't be attempted to build.

 -   **NCBI_optional_components**(list of components) – adds optional components.
 If a component is not found (or requirement is not met), NCBIptb will print a warning and the target will still be added to the build.